milagrosmirusta/milagrosmirusta/README.md

 # 👋 Hi, I’m Milagros Irusta

 ## Professional Overview

 👩‍💼 Bachelor's degree in Accounting

-👩‍💻 Data Analyst with business knowledge
+👩‍💻 Sr. Data Analyst (5 years of experience)

-👨‍🔬 Data Scientist Apprentice.
+👨‍🔬 Data Scientist Student

+💎 Data Engineer Enthusiast

 🎓 Currently pursuing a Master's in Data Science at the University of Buenos Aires.